 Last update - May 16th 2014

-Each of the 16 items from the general description 'tuna' can be scaled by the amount in g, oz or typical portion sizes to give the total Iron content.There are 16 items ranging from Fish, tuna, light, canned in water, drained solids through to Fish, tuna, white, canned in oil, without salt, drained solids per 100g of tuna.
+The list below gives the total Iron content in the 16 items from the general description 'tuna'.These 16 types of tuna range from Fish, tuna, light, canned in water, drained solids through to Fish, tuna, white, canned in oil, without salt, drained solids and are ranked by the content or amount per 100g.

 Using the list below for the 16 different tuna nutrition entries in our database, the highest amount of Iron is found in Fish, tuna, light, canned in water, drained solids which contains 1.63 mg of Iron per 100g.
 The lowest amount of Iron is in Fish, tuna, white, canned in oil, without salt, drained solids which in 100g contains 0.65 mg of Iron.